March 17, 2025

 Tom: But my town has never experienced any unusual effects due to climate change.

 Carl: Sure, but look around the world.
 Extreme climate events happen over a spread of geography.
-They are happening more in number and are more intense.
+They are happening more frequently and are more intense.

 Tom: You are talking as if you know everything about the climate.